John Sankey, 1st Viscount Sankey: Sankey Declaration

 The Sankey Declaration was widely publicised by its sponsors at the time, but has since been largely forgotten, having been overtaken by the Universal Declaration of Human Rights.

 Sankey played a key role in establishing the legal framework of the newly disestablished Church in Wales.

 Personal life

 Sankey never married.
 He died in London on 6 February 1948, aged 81, when the peerage became extinct.
 He is buried in The Lower Cemetery of Moreton in Marsh, Gloucestershire.
 A house at his former school Lancing College is named after him.
+Sankey endowed a scholarship for students at Jesus College Oxford seeking to practise at the English Bar.